scajal/spectre/README.md

 Company birthdays and anniversaries notification system

 ## About Spectre
-Spectre helps you notify our employees about birthdays and other employees anniversaries!
+Spectre helps you notify your employees about birthdays and other employees anniversaries!

 ## Getting Started